 Juxtaposition becomes quite important in the next lines.
 The speaker discusses “black boys” in coordination with girls dressed up for Halloween.

-In the next lines of ‘Halloween in the Anthropocene, 2015’ the speaker draws the reader’s attention to something truly dark and horrifying that does not normal find itself being discussed along with a mainstream holiday.
+In the next lines of ‘Halloween in the Anthropocene, 2015’ the speaker draws the reader’s attention to something truly dark and horrifying that does not normally find itself being discussed along with a mainstream holiday.
 He brings up the boys enslaved “by supply chains” in West Africa.
 They “carry bags of cacao”.
 Immediately he moves into the words of a young girl.
-The very well known Halloween tune “Trick / or treat, smell my feet, give me something good / to eat” is interjected and a reader has to jump down to the third line to find out who is singing.
+The very well-known Halloween tune “Trick / or treat, smell my feet, give me something good / to eat” is interjected and a reader has to jump down to the third line to find out who is singing.

 The poet draws as great a contrast as possible by bringing in the character of a young girl “dressed as a Disney princess”.
 This image is immediately followed up by that of other brown girls.
 These girls, lacking the privilege of the former as sewing “our clothes” in sweatshops.
 By uses the plural pronoun “our” in the third line of this stanza the speaker is implicating himself and everyone else in the prolonging and supporting the practice of child labor.
 The situation is made worse by the terrible conditions, in this case, the sweatshop is depicted as going up into flames and becoming as the fourth stanza adds, “smoke and ash”.